 Contact the Board Office immediately if the name on the Scheduling Permit is not an EXACT match to that listed on the photographic identification.
 The only acceptable difference would be the presence of a middle name, middle initial or suffix on one document and its absence on the other.

-The permit and photographic identification are both required for admittance to the test center.
+Photographic identification is required for admittance to the test center.

 Scheduling a Test Center Appointment